CPD charge man with murder for fatal shooting during riots, looting on West Side at end of May

 At that time, Sneed allegedly entered the liquor store and looted it, police said.
 When he returned to the store the man saw the community members who had confronted him earlier and shot three of them, one of them fatally.

-Sneed has been charged with one count of murder and two counts of aggravated battery, all felonies.
+Sneed was arrested on July 8 and has been charged with one count of murder and two counts of aggravated battery, all felonies.

 CPD charge man with murder for fatal shooting during riots, looting on West Side at end of May